zouspants123321/rustgambling/README.md

 4. npm install in the cmd prompt to install the essential node packages.

+5. Setup mysql and upload the sql file

 5. Now you should be ready to launch the website!